TAG Youth Club meets weekly at Ham Youth Centre and aims to empower and optimise the potential of young people aged 15 to 25 who have a disability.

 Come along and have some fun!

-Our Short Breaks gives young people the chance to have a change from their normal routines and enjoy doing fun things together.
+Our weekend residentials, holidays and day trips give young people the chance to have a change from their normal routines and enjoy doing fun things.
+They enable children and young people to have time away from home.

 As part of our continuing growth, TAG aims to engage with more children and young people and make its resources available to a wider audience.
 To make this a reality we have developed our Outreach service.